Medicinal and nutricional benefits of holm oak

 MEDICINAL PROPERTIES OF HOLM OAK

-The medicinal properties of this tree come from its wealth in tannins, especially its acid.
+The medicinal properties of this tree come from its wealth in tannins, especially its acids.
 Tannins play a healing role in accelerating the wound healing and performing hemostasis (stopping the flow of bleeding).

 The healing occurs by the formation of crusts by binding proteins with tannins and create a “dry” environment that prevents bacterial growth.
 By constricting blood vessels, they help blood clotting and, therefore, they contribute to the healing of wounds.